XpiritBV/BlazorBicepWorkshop/Lab3-Bicep.md

   }
 }
 ```
 > WARNING: for the sake of simplicity, you have now set the connection string as a setting on the App Service.
-In a real-life scenario, that is not an option since that connectionstring will then be readably in plain-text in, for example, the Azure Portal.
-It's better to store this secret in Key Vault or use a Managed Identity instead.
+In a real-life scenario, that is not an option since that connection string will then be readably in plain-text in, for example, the Azure Portal.
+It's better to store this secret in Key Vault, or use a Managed Identity instead.

 ## <a name="appservicelogging"></a> Optionally add logging to your Azure App Service
 To make your life a little easier while debugging your app on Azure, you could add the following resource to your template to enable logging on the App Service.
-It is a child resource and so you need to place that within the curly braces that describe your app Service Plan as shown below.
+It is a child resource and you will need to place it within the curly braces that describe your App Service Plan as shown below:
 ```arm
 resource webApplication 'Microsoft.Web/sites@2018-11-01' = {
     name: appServiceName